When Warm Metal is put into Colder Water, what Final Temperature Results?

 Note that the iron drops quite a bit in temperature, while the water moves only a very few (2.25 in this case) degrees.
 This is the typical situation in this type of problem.

-There is no difference in calculational technique from sample problem #1.
+There is no difference in calculational technique from Example #1.
 Please note the starting temperature of the metal is above the boiling point of water.
 In reality, the sample may vaporize a tiny amount of water, but we will assume it does not for the purposes of the calculation.

 117.13 - 0.901x = 83.6x - 2090